Host-parasite interactions

 Host-pathogen transcriptomic associations in common buzzards

 As part of our research on the evolution of immunity, we examine how behavioral and ecological factors shape parasite exposure and immune responses in wild populations.
-In collaboration with Dr. Nayden Chakarov and Prof. Oliver Krüger (Bielefeld University, Germany) through the Collaborative Research Center Niche Choice, Niche Conformance, Niche Construction (NC3), we study common buzzard chicks to understand how niche choice (e.g., nest location), niche construction (e.g., the addition of greenery to nests), and color morphs influence ectoparasite and blood parasite loads.
+In collaboration with Dr. Nayden Chakarov and Prof. Oliver Krüger (Bielefeld University, Germany), we study common buzzard chicks to understand how niche choice (e.g., nest location), niche construction (e.g., the addition of greenery to nests), and color morphs influence ectoparasite and blood parasite loads.
 We also investigate whether different color morphs exhibit distinct transcriptomic responses to infection, and how host and parasite gene expression profiles correlate with parasite load.
 This integrated approach helps reveal how ecological behaviors and host genotype contribute to the evolution of immune defense strategies in natural populations.